glyph/Fritter/docs/persistence.rst

    :end-before: end-registry

-Don't worry about the ``[object]`` there just yet; that tells us the type of the "load context" for this registry, but we won't be using that for now.
+Don't worry about the ``[object]`` there just yet; that tells us the type of the "load context" for this registry.
+We'll get to that a little later, but this first step doesn't need it yet.

 Next, we'll make a simple Reminder class, which just holds a bit of text to remind us about.